Welcome to our website! We hope

 calendar is now available.
 You’ll find presentations on topics

-ranging from evolution to astronomy to social transformation — including
+ranging from evolution to astronomy to composting to social transformation

 Thinking Like a

 Plant — Craig’s new book about how the “thoughtful”